 The lower the frequency of sound, the more difficult it us for human to hear it.
 So, in order for us to hear a sound under 20 Hz, it must be powerful.

-We mostly hear infrasound through our ears, but at higher levels it is possible to feel infrasound vibrations in various parts of the body (see our post on tactile sound).
+We mostly hear infrasound through our ears, but at higher levels it is possible to feel infrasound vibrations in various parts of the body.

 Examples of natural events that produce ultrasound include: lightning, earthquakes, volcanoes, bolides (exceptionally bright fireballs), aurorae and surf.

 Human can produce ultrasound too, examples include: sonic booms, mechanical sounds from engines, subwoofers and transducers.